keanteng/flood_risk_model/README.md

 ### 2. Objective
 - To determine the best model describing flood risk in Malaysia

-> For further documentation, see xxx
+> For further documentation, see

 Internship © 2023